-From the architect.
+Text description provided by the architects.
 The idea of the two-staired bedroom-loft, which is acting as the accented main element of the flat, was envisioned by a young couple.

 We were trying to validate design and functionality equally, which resulted in our trying to achieve such consistency and homogeneity that can as well incorporate male and female differences.